Rocky Balboa: Rocky Balboa (2006)

-Rocky's intentions were originally just to compete in small, local fights, but with the publicity of Rocky's return right on the heels of the embarrassing computer simulation, Mason Dixon's promoters convince Rocky to challenge the champ in an exhibition match at the MGM Grand in Las Vegas.
-Originally against fighting an aged Rocky, Dixon recognizes the opportunity to fight a legend and hopes to end all prognosticating about who would win as well as contentions that he has never had a truly great opponent or memorable match.
+Rocky's intentions were originally just to compete in small, local fights, but with the publicity of Rocky's return right on the heels of the embarrassing computer simulation, Dixon's promoters convince Rocky to challenge Dixon in an exhibition match at the MGM Grand in Las Vegas.
+Originally against fighting an aged Rocky, Dixon recognizes the opportunity to fight a legend and hopes to end any contentions that he has never had a truly great opponent or memorable match.

 In the media, commentators dismiss Rocky's chances and the merits of the fight, assuming that it will be one-sided due to Rocky's age, despite their original excitement with Rocky's return to the ring, and their doubts regarding Dixon's ability.
-Before the fight, the boxing record that was presented for each boxer was, for Rocky: 57 wins (54 by KO), 23 losses, and 1 draw; for Dixon: 33 wins (30 by KO).

-As news of the bout spreads, Robert begins to feel more pressure from being Rocky's son and makes an effort to discourage Rocky from fighting, blaming his own personal failings on his father's celebrity shadow, but Rocky rebukes him with some profound advice: to succeed in life, "it ain't about how hard you hit; it's about how hard you can get hit, and keep moving forward" and that blaming others would not help him.

-The day after this debate, father and son meet over Adrianna Pennino's grave and reconcile, which is when Robert announces that he has resigned from his job to be at ringside.
-Rocky also reunites with his old trainer, Duke, and both men quickly realize that age and arthritis have sapped Rocky of any speed he once possessed.
-They decide to focus on one major remaining weapon: power.
+As news of the bout spreads, Robert makes an effort to discourage Rocky from fighting, blaming his own personal failings on his father's shadow, but Rocky rebukes him with some profound advice: to succeed in life, "it ain't about how hard you hit; it's about how hard you can get hit, and keep moving forward" and that blaming others would not help him.
+The next day, Rocky and Robert meet over Adrian's grave and reconcile, Robert having quit his job to be at Rocky's side.
+Rocky also reunites with Apollo's old trainer, Tony "Duke" Evers, who surmises that age and arthritis have sapped Rocky of any speed he once possessed.
+They decide to focus on Rocky's one major remaining weapon: his punching power.